andresh9/veebiteenused/README.md

 Installation:

 1. Download .rar package
-2. Import "REST_app" and "REST_service" as "Maven > Existing Maven Projects"
+2. Import "REST_app" and "REST_service" as "Maven > Existing Maven Projects" in Eclipse EE
 3. Run "REST_app" project as "Run on Server" (Apache v8.0 must be configured)
 4. Run "REST_service" project as "Run on Server" (Apache v8.0 must be configured)
 5. Open browser with URL: http://localhost:8080/REST_app/ and add, delete or edit cars list